Orlando’s Sedation Dentistry specialist

 - Reducing Anxiety – Highly effective sedatives designed for short or longer dental procedures are also available without amnesic properties.
 These agents include Ativan, Vistaril, and other antihistamines.

-- Relaxation and Rest – Without putting you to sleep, there are sedatives that leave patients feeling very rested and comfortable in any environment.
+- relaxation – Without putting you to sleep, some sedatives leave patients feeling very rested and comfortable in any environment.
 Halcion and Sonata are examples of agents with sedative properties and can be used with antihistamines if deemed appropriate by Dr. Patel.

 What is Receiving Oral Sedation Like?